Mike Davis Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- In his one career matchups, Davis recorded 13 rushing yards versus the Bills, 15.5 fewer than his over/under in Sunday's game.
+- Davis recorded 13 rushing yards in his one career matchup against the Bills, 15.5 fewer yards than his over/under in Sunday's game.

 - Davis did not have a touchdown run in that matchup against the Bills.